numbbo/coco/howtos/publish-a-dataset-howto.md

 # How to Publish Your Data Within COCO

-There are two simple ways to make data easily accessible to the community:
+There are two ways to make data easily accessible to the community:

-- propose inclusion of your data into `cocopp.archives`, or
+- propose inclusion of your data into [`cocopp.archives`](https://numbbo.github.io/data-archive), or
-- host a COCO archive with your data.
+- host your own COCO archive with your data.

 In both cases, first, the data need to be prepared.
 For this, for each dataset (that is, each benchmarked algorithm variant):